rockneurotiko/go-tgbot/README.md

 You can see the code in [the echo example](https://github.com/rockneurotiko/go-tgbot/blob/master/example/echoexample/main.go)

+@buldo made an example of a bot deployed in heroku with webHook, you can see the example [here](https://github.com/buldo/echo-go-tg-bot)

 ## Installation

 As all the go libraries, you can install it with the `go get` tool: